gauthamsathyan/practical-data-science-on-aws/README.md

 - Analyze bias at scale with a Amazon SageMaker processing job and Clarify.
 - Analyze bias reports before and after balancing the dataset.

-!A screenshot of a bias report showing the pre-training bias metrics

 ### Lab 3: Train a model with Amazon SageMaker Autopilot